Jcoomber6/DA401/README.md

 ### Merged Dataset
 #### 9. TelehealthandPopulation_VehicleInternetHospitalPoverty_GDPUNRATE_Transit.xlsx
 * This is the excel file exported from R, of the merged data from all the csv files listed above.
+* This is the dataset used for the fixed effect analysis.

 ### Methodology
-* 8 variables have been chosen for the multivariable fixed effect model in relation to telehealth visits.
+* 6 variables have been chosen for the multivariable fixed effect model in relation to telehealth visits.
-* The variables include: the number of vehicles owned, transit spending per capita, having internet access, number of hospitals, number of physicians, Poverty Level, GDP, and unemployment rate.
+* The variables include: the number of vehicles owned, transit spending per capita, having internet access, number of hospitals, number of physicians, and poverty Level,.
 * Variance Inflation Factor (VIF) analysis is used to test for multicollinearity which could lead to unreliable coefficient estimates and impact the interpretation.

 ### Output
-EXPLORATION VISUALS
-FIXED EFFECT
-VIF
+* There are bar graph visualizations to explore the telehealth dataset including telehealth visits by rural/urban status, by race, and by year.
+* The Fixed Effect model is used to display the assocation of selected factors on teh number of telehealth visits, while controling for state and year fixed effects.
+* The VIF table checks for multicolinearity, confirming the interpretability of the fixed effect model.